joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-31-family-devos-luke.md

 ## Christ Calls Us to Freedom

-Luke 9:37 On the next day, when they had come down from the mountain, a great crowd met him.<sup> 38 </sup>And behold, a man from the crowd cried out, “Teacher, I beg you to look at my son, for he is my only child.<sup> 39 </sup>And behold, a spirit seizes him, and he suddenly cries out.
-It convulses him so that he foams at the mouth, and shatters him, and will hardly leave him.<sup> 40 </sup>And I begged your disciples to cast it out, but they could not.”<sup> 41 </sup>Jesus answered, “O faithless and twisted generation, how long am I to be with you and bear with you?
-Bring your son here.”<sup> 42 </sup>While he was coming, the demon threw him to the ground and convulsed him.
-But Jesus rebuked the unclean spirit and healed the boy, and gave him back to his father.<sup> 43 </sup>And all were astonished at the majesty of God.
+Luke 9:37–43a (CSB) The next day, when they came down from the mountain, a large crowd met him.
+Just then a man from the crowd cried out, “Teacher, I beg you to look at my son, because he’s my only child.
+A spirit seizes him; suddenly he shrieks, and it throws him into convulsions until he foams at the mouth; severely bruising him, it scarcely ever leaves him.
+I begged your disciples to drive it out, but they couldn’t.”
+Jesus replied, “You unbelieving and perverse generation, how long will I be with you and put up with you?
+Bring your son here.”
+As the boy was still approaching, the demon knocked him down and threw him into severe convulsions.
+But Jesus rebuked the unclean spirit, healed the boy, and gave him back to his father.
+And they were all astonished at the greatness of God.

-Colossians 1:13-14 (ESV) He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son,<sup> 14 </sup>in whom we have redemption, the forgiveness of sins.
+Colossians 1:13–14 (CSB) He has rescued us from the domain of darkness and transferred us into the kingdom of the Son he loves.
+In him we have redemption, the forgiveness of sins.

-Colossians 2:13-15 (ESV) And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses,<sup> 14 </sup>by canceling the record of debt that stood against us with its legal demands.
-This he set aside, nailing it to the cross.<sup> 15 </sup>He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him.
+Colossians 2:13–15 (CSB) And when you were dead in trespasses and in the uncircumcision of your flesh, he made you alive with him and forgave us all our trespasses.
+He erased the certificate of debt, with its obligations, that was against us and opposed to us, and has taken it away by nailing it to the cross.
+He disarmed the rulers and authorities and disgraced them publicly; he triumphed over them in him.

-Romans 8:20-21 (ESV) For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope<sup> 21 </sup>that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.
+Romans 8:20–21 (CSB) For the creation was subjected to futility—not willingly, but because of him who subjected it—in the hope  that the creation itself will also be set free from the bondage to decay into the glorious freedom of God’s children.

 *What does it mean to be truly free if we are in Christ?*